UNC School of Information and Library Science: LifeTime Library

-LifeTime Library is an online comprehensive file hosting site that is available to the school's incoming students.
+LifeTime Library is an online comprehensive file-hosting site that is available to the school's incoming students.
 The program is designed to store documents and photos for students so they can have access to them forever.
 Gary Marchionini, dean of the school, said LifeTime Library is the first program of its kind to be used by a university in the nation.

 With the program, students can permanently store and later retrieve computer files that are usually kept on hard drives and social media sites.
 The program's data is stored on a series of disks managed by the school and other departments.
 Two years in the making, the LifeTime Library has benefited from research projects funded by the National Science Foundation and other prestigious sources.
 Users can fine-tune their libraries, setting up policies and new capabilities, and therefore Marchionini expects the libraries to provide new learning experiences for the school's students.
 Eventually, researchers would like to see it synchronize with multiple devices.
-So far, SILS has provided storage for the LifeTime Library, but Marchionini's vision is for the project to be offered to all Carolina students.
-Business partners may be recruited to help with costs so that the LifeTime Library could continue to be free to students and alumni.
+Business partners may be recruited to help with costs.

 DigCCurr

-This three-year, collaborative project seeks to develop an openly accessible, graduate-level curricular framework, course modules, and experiential and enrichment components and exemplars necessary to prepare students to work in the 21st-century environment of trusted digital and data repositories.
-To accomplish these tasks, this project brings together key international figures in digital preservation from the United States, Canada, the United Kingdom, the Netherlands, Italy, and New Zealand, to serve on an Advisory Board.
-Repositories at UNC-CH will provide IMLS-funded Carolina Digital Curation Fellows hands-on application of the principles taught as they manage a wide range of digital objects, including public records, cultural heritage assets, teaching materials, and research data.
-These Fellowships will serve to integrate the curriculum and the experiential components, advertise the existence of the programs at SILS, and draw attention to the need for digital curation.
-Sustainability and updating of the educational products will be ensured through programmatic adoption at UNC-CH and widespread dissemination and use at other educational institutions.
+This three-year program brings together key international figures in digital preservation from the United States, Canada, the United Kingdom, the Netherlands, Italy, and New Zealand, to serve on an Advisory Board. serve to integrate the curriculum and the experiential components at UNC-CH.

 DataNet

 In October 2011, the National Science Foundation awarded nearly $8 million over five years to the DataNet Federation Consortium, a group that spans seven universities, to build and deploy a prototype national data management infrastructure.

 About half of the award supports research and development at the school.
-This consortium (led by The Data Intensive Cyber Environments research group at SILS) addresses the research collaboration needs of six science and engineering disciplines: oceanography, hydrology, engineering design, plant biology, cognitive science and social science.
-The infrastructure project supports collaborative multi-disciplinary research through shared collections, data publication within digital libraries and development of reference collections in archives.
+This consortium (led by The Data Intensive Cyber Environments research group at SILS) addresses the research collaboration needs of six science and engineering disciplines: oceanography, hydrology, engineering design, plant biology, cognitive science, and social science.
+The infrastructure project supports collaborative multi-disciplinary research through shared collections, data publication within digital libraries, and development of reference collections in archives.